 #4 Brains take a very long time to heal and remap!

-But stop and think about the brain.
+But think about your brain.
 It took years to develop!
 That is what the majority of childhood and young adulthood is about – developing the brain.
-Then, if you are an adult, you have had even more years of refining your brain.
+Then, if you are an adult, you have had even more years of refining your neural network.

-And what is developing and refining your brain?
-It is the development of a very complex neural network of connections.
-The refining is the brains ability to strengthen and speed up the neural pathways we use the most.
+The brain is a very complex neural network of connections.
+The brain strengthens and speeds up the neural pathways we use the most.
 A brain injury disturbs those delicate intricate pathways and connections.